Samsung Galaxy S21 Plus review: Very good, but (still) a bit too expensive

 In terms of the cameras, hardly anything has changed on paper compared to the predecessor.
 Samsung does without the TOF sensor this year, but otherwise everything has stayed the same.
 The main sensor has a resolution of 12 megapixels, the ultra-wide-angle camera as well and the telecamera has a resolution of 64 megapixels.
 The latter enables a 3-fold hybrid zoom and digital can be zoomed up to 30-fold.
 The front camera has a resolution of 10 megapapixels.

-Except for the lack of autofocus, there are absolutely no differences in the ultra wide-angle camera compared to its bigger brother, which is not surprising because Samsung uses the same sensor here.
-It takes sufficiently sharp photos with a good dynamic range and colors are reproduced a little more strongly than in reality.
-When it comes to sharpness, other smartphones such as the OnePlus 9 Pro, OPPO Find X3 Pro or Huawei Mate 40 Pro, partially visibly better.
+Apart from the lack of autofocus, there are absolutely no differences in the ultra-wide-angle camera compared to its bigger brother, which is not surprising, because Samsung uses the same sensor here.
+It takes sufficiently sharp photos with a good dynamic range and here too, colors are reproduced a little more strongly than in reality.
+In terms of sharpness, other smartphones, such as the OnePlus 9 Pro, OPPO Find X3 Pro or Huawei Mate 40 Pro, partially visibly better.
 In poor lighting conditions, the quality visibly decreases despite night mode.
 Every now and then, you can still get useful results, but the images often get too dark and quickly start to rustle.
 Here, too, OnePlus, OPPO and Huawei are a bit ahead.
 Nevertheless, on the whole, I am quite satisfied with the ultra-wide-angle camera.

-Zoom shots unfortunately lack some details, which is probably due to the fact that the 64 megapixel camera is not really a telephoto lens, but a second main camera that digitally zooms into the image.
-Even the OnePlus 9 Pro, which only delivers average zoom shots, I like it slightly better in terms of sharpness.
-Of course, the S21 Ultra plays in a completely different league, especially from 10x magnification.
-For an RRP of 1.049 euros and also for the current price, I expect more.
+Unfortunately, zoom shots lack some details, which is probably because the 64 megapixel camera is not really a telephoto lens, but a second main camera that digitally zooms into the image.
+Even the OnePlus 9 Pro, which also only delivers average zoom shots, is slightly better in terms of sharpness.
+The S21 Ultra is of course in a completely different league, especially from 10x magnification.
+For 1.049 euros RRP and also for the current price, I expect more.

 Videos in 4K at 30 or 60 FPS look really good in daylight.
 As soon as it gets dark, however, they are no longer usable and 8K videos are still a gimmick.
 Recordings with the front camera are particularly impressive with their natural color rendering and good dynamic range, but the sharpness often leaves a lot to be desired.